tw-droid/Bindicator-CYD/README.md

 This means it will display live data (refreshing every minute, with a neat little progress bar at the bottom - or via the refresh button on the touch screen).

 Includes a custom list of keywords and colours - so if it finds the word 'Green' in the title, the background turns green.
-My recycling bin is yellow, so I have set it to turn yellow when it is recycyling day.
+My recycling bin is yellow, so I have set it to turn yellow when it is recycling day.
 Add your own!

 Load the .ino in the Arduino IDE.
 Setup your wifi settings.
 Create a new calendar within Google Calendars, and call it Bindicator.
 The google script (code.gs) is required to access the calendar.
 So you need to create a project in https://script.google.com/ using that script, then deploy it to the web (executing it as your google user), then paste the Web app URL into the arduino script variable.